sambooaws/ALL-TOOLS-INSTALLATIONS/jfrog-artifactory/Setup_Artifactory.md

 ## Pre-requisites:
-if you want to use pro version go to jfrog site and register,,select T2 MEDUIM instance
+if you want to use pro version go to jfrog site and register,,select T2 MEDUIM instance and see maha sir jfrog video

 if you want OSS open source follow this document:::::----
 1. An AWS T2.small EC2 instance (Linux)